 We believe that college should not only help you acquire knowledge and skills, but also guide you in developing a character equipped to meet the challenges of tomorrow.
 At North Central Missouri College, our small size makes it easy for you to make a difference by getting involved in student government, organizations and campus activities and events.
 Enrich your classroom education by taking part in the student activities at NCMC!
+As part of our recreation and activities, NCMC offers collegiate intramural tournaments.
+Some of the tournaments recently offered include; basketball, kickball, volleyball, and dodge ball.
+Intramural and other activities can be a lot of fun for students.
 See the Director of Residence Life & Campus Activities to see how you can get involved!
+If a student is interested in starting a new intramural event, they can also contact the Director of Student Activities.